dinastyoffreedom/p2pool/README.md

-# Monero P2Pool
+# Dinastycoin P2Pool

-Decentralized pool for Monero mining.
+Decentralized pool for Dinastycoin mining.

-Pool status and monitoring pages can be found at https://p2pool.io/, https://p2pool.io/mini/ and https://p2pool.observer/
+Pool status and monitoring pages can be found at

 ### Build Status